diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 map{case (x, y) => (x.toString, y.get())}
 ```

 In Scala there is a convenience function that can automatically convert Writables to their corresponding Scala type.
-Instead of specifying the keyClass and valueClass, we can call sequenceFile[Key, Value](path, minPartitions) and get back an RDD of native Scala types.
+Instead of specifying the keyClass and valueClass, we can call `sequenceFile[Key, Value](path, minPartitions)` and get back an RDD of native Scala types.

 Writing the data out to a SequenceFile is fairly similar in Scala.
-First, because SequenceFiles are key/value pairs, we need a PairRDD with types that our SequenceFile can write out.
-Implicit conversions between Scala types and Hadoop Writables exist for many native types, so if you are writing out a native type you can just save your PairRDD by calling `saveAsSequenceFile(path)`, and it will write out the data for you.
-If there isn’t an automatic conversion from our key and value to Writable, or we want to use variablelength types (e.g., VIntWritable), we can just map over the data and convert it before saving.
+First, because SequenceFiles are key/value pairs, we need a PairRDD with types that our SequenceFile can write out. `Implicit conversions between Scala types and Hadoop Writables exist for many native types`, so if you are writing out a native type you can just save your PairRDD by calling `saveAsSequenceFile(path)`, and it will write out the data for you.
+If there isn’t an automatic conversion from our key and value to Writable, `or we want to use variable-length types (e.g., VIntWritable)`, we can just map over the data and convert it before saving.

 ```scala
 val data = sc.parallelize(List((“Panda”, 3), (“Kay”, 6), (“Snail”, 2)))